aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/030-update-metadata.md

 Define some local variables, that include:
 - *'addons'* local, which represents the Labels that will be sent to the Cluster Secret
-- *'addons_metadata'* local, which represents the annotations that will be sent to the Cluster Secfret
+- *'addons_metadata'* local, which represents the annotations that will be sent to the Cluster Secret

 Some values are commented and will be used later in the workshop.